architolk/fm-synth/power-source.md

 ![](ps-pcb.png)

+The 5x7 PCB is a bit to large, no problem: room enough, and using this PCB we can use the screw holes.

 ## Power consumption

 * The OLED screens consume around 25mA all pixels enabled.
 This will however never happen.
 Normal consumption will max 10mA and min 1,6mA (seee: https://www.youtube.com/watch?v=MF3Qfimeo3c).